smatechnologies/opcon-deploy-docs/docs/scripts.md

 ![Deploy Scripts Invalid Image](../static/img/scripts-invalid-license.png)

 To start the OpCon Deploy process, select the Script OpCon Deploy function.
 The Script Deployment (Select Scripts) dialog appears and you will need to select a specific version to deploy.

+The Select Scripts dialog presents a screen and a **Select** capability that allows you to enter a text string in the **Filter** field to retrieve specific scripts records or use the displayed default value of asterix (*) to retrieve all script records.
+Once the text string has been entered select the **Refresh** button and the script information will be displayed.
+Subsequent requests will be added to the existing list.
+The **Clear** button can be used to reset the list of previously selected scripts.

+Scripts selected in the lower table, will remain in the upper selection screen after a reset.

+It must be noted that wild cards are not supported, instead the text entered in the **Filter** field is checked against the script name in the script record (i.e. HP will return all script records that contain the character sequence in the name).

+![Scripts Select Image](../static/img/scripts-select-scripts.png)

 If the list of available versions is not visible, then click on the > indicator to the left of the script name and the list of versions will appear.
 To select a version either double-click on the version or select it and use the down arrow.

-![Scripts Select Image](../static/img/scripts-select-scripts.png)

 Once the scripts have been selected, select the Next button to select the OpCon system to which to deploy the scripts.